-- This paper provides evidence that age and life events have a substantial effect on the spatial sorting of people across locations within cities. - We use a quantitative spatial model estimate which factors drive the striking sorting of different groups in cities. - We use counterfactuals to show how demographic changes that alter the composition of a cities population affect housing prices and sorting in cities. - The results suggest that demographic changes such as fertility or aging can change the geography of cities substantially.
+- This paper provides evidence that age and life events have a substantial effect on the spatial sorting of people across locations within cities. - We use a quantitative spatial model estimate to uncover how the striking sorting of different groups in cities is driven by amenity preferences. - We use counterfactuals to show how demographic changes that alter the composition of a cities population affect housing prices and sorting in cities. - The results suggest that demographic changes such as fertility or aging can change the geography of cities substantially.